 He announced himself in style to the Premier League on 26 October 2019, when he scored an impressive hat-trick in a man-of-the-match display during the 4-2 win over Burnley at Turf Moor.

-Christian represented United States from Under-15 through to Under-17.
+Christian represented United States from Under-15 level through to Under-17 level.

 In doing so, Christian became the youngest American to play a World Cup qualifier.